The Sound Reaches You Before the Sight: Three Days at Victoria Falls

 Day One: The Rainforest Walk

 The path is 2km of paved trail through actual rainforest created by the falls' own spray.
 Sixteen viewpoints along the gorge rim face the 1.7km-wide curtain of water.
-I got to the gate at 6AM, partly because I wanted good light but mostly because I'd read that the afternoon crowds can be suffocating.
+Arrive at the gate by 6AM — partly for the good light, mostly because the afternoon crowds can be suffocating.

-At 6AM, it was just me and a family of vervet monkeys.
+At 6AM, it's just you and a family of vervet monkeys.

 Here's something nobody tells you about visiting during peak flow (February through May): you won't just get misty.
 You'll get absolutely drenched.
 The spray creates a permanent rainstorm at the viewpoints.
-I'd brought a waterproof phone pouch — thank god — but my clothes were soaked through within 20 minutes.
+Bring a waterproof phone pouch — your clothes will be soaked through within 20 minutes.
 The cheap rain ponchos they sell at the gate for $2-3 are basically decorative.

 Danger Point, about halfway along the path, is where the falls hit hardest.
 The Main Falls viewpoint is the most dramatic — you're staring directly at the widest section of the cascade, water dropping 108 meters into the gorge, and the noise is so loud you can't hear the person next to you.
-I stood there for probably 15 minutes, just... absorbing it.
+Stand there for fifteen minutes and just absorb it.
 The mist catches the morning light and produces rainbows that arc across the entire gorge.

-I had lunch at The Palm Restaurant inside the Victoria Falls Hotel — colonial-era elegance, mains $15-25, and the kind of high tea service that makes you feel underdressed in your damp hiking clothes.
-But the views of the bridge from the terrace are worth the awkwardness.
+For lunch, The Palm Restaurant inside the Victoria Falls Hotel delivers colonial-era elegance, mains $15-25, and the kind of high tea service that makes damp hiking clothes feel underdressed.
+The views of the bridge from the terrace are worth the awkwardness.

-That evening, I walked to Mama Africa on Adam Stander Drive.
+That evening, walk to Mama Africa on Adam Stander Drive.
 Crocodile tail.
 Warthog fillet.
 A Zambezi Lager.
-Live music that lasted until midnight.
-Mains ran $12-20.
-The crocodile tastes like tough chicken, if you're wondering.
-I'd order it again.
+Live music that lasts until midnight.
+Mains run $12-20.
+The crocodile tastes like tough chicken, in case you're wondering — and it's worth ordering twice.

 Day Two: Above and On the Water

-She was right.
 From above, the scale of Victoria Falls finally makes sense.
 The gorge cuts through the landscape like a wound, the spray plume stretching downwind for what seems like miles, and the Zambezi — calm and wide above the falls — suddenly narrows to a furious channel below.
-I could see hippos in the river upstream.
-It was twelve minutes and $220 I don't regret for a second.
+Hippos drift in the river upstream.
+Twelve minutes and $220 you won't regret for a second.

-The afternoon was the Zambezi River sunset cruise.
-I booked through my hotel onto the Ra-Ikane, one of the premium boats ($65 USD, drinks and snacks included).
-We departed at 4PM and cruised upstream on flat water — the complete opposite of the violence happening downstream at the falls.
+The afternoon belongs to the Zambezi River sunset cruise.
+Book through your hotel onto the Ra-Ikane, one of the premium boats ($65 USD, drinks and snacks included).
+It departs at 4PM and cruises upstream on flat water — the complete opposite of the violence happening downstream at the falls.
 If African adventures call to you, Kilimanjaro offers an equally transformative experience at altitude.
-Hippos surfaced and submerged around us.
-An elephant herd appeared on the bank, unbothered.
-A fish eagle called from a dead tree.
+Hippos surface and submerge around the boat.
+An elephant herd appears on the bank, unbothered.
+A fish eagle calls from a dead tree.

-And then the sun went down over the Zambezi, and the river turned gold, and I thought: this is why people come to Africa.
+Then the sun goes down over the Zambezi, the river turns gold, and you remember exactly why people come to Africa.
 For another iconic African experience, the wildlife of the Serengeti delivers a completely different kind of awe.

 Day Three: The Bridge and the Adrenaline Question